keboola/developers-docs/integrate/variables/index.md

 - Variables can be entered when running an orchestration.

 Entering variable values in task configurations allows the orchestration to run configurations with variables.
-Variable values are entered in `actionParameters` property.
+Variable values are entered in the `actionParameters` property.
 The parameters are identical to [running a job](/integrate/variables/#step-4--run-job).

 When running an orchestration, you can also provide variable values for an entire orchestration.
 In that case,